Dave Baksh

 Dave Baksh (born July 26, 1980) also known by his stage name Dave Brownsound, is a Canadian musician best known as the lead guitarist of rock band Sum 41.
 Baksh quit Sum 41 in 2006 (not counting a guest appearance on stage in 2008) to pursue his own career in his heavy metal/reggae project Brown Brigade.
 He rejoined Sum 41 in 2015 and has released three subsequent studio albums with the band.
 He also played guitar for Organ Thieves, with two of his fellow Brown Brigade members and currently plays with the Canadian deathpunk four-piece Black Cat Attack.
 In 2019, Baksh co-founded the merchandise company Loud & Immortal.

+He incorporates a shred guitar style into his guitar solos.
+Loudwire stated that he "takes the flare of heavy metal and applies it to Sum 41’s more streamlined sound."

 Early and personal life

-Baksh grew up in Ajax, Ontario to an Indo-Canadian family of Indo-Guyanese origins.
+Baksh grew up in Ajax, Ontario, to an Indo-Canadian family of Indo-Guyanese origins.
 Baksh learned to play guitar alongside his cousin.
 He went to school with fellow Sum 41 bandmates Deryck Whibley, Jason McCaslin, and former drummer Steve Jocz.
 Baksh attended Exeter High School and was in the graduating class of 1998.
 He is a fan of English Premier League club Newcastle United.